 - Classroom Total or Grade Total: Event related prizes can be given for the entire classroom or grade that fundraises the highest amount.
 Again, the top three classrooms are generally awarded here.

-Prizes aren’t the only thing to consider when running a school jog-a-thon.
+Prizes aren’t the only things to consider when running a school jog-a-thon.
 You’ll also need to manage the following items:

 One of the most important steps of a jog-a-thon or school fun run is to use a fundraising website.
 There are several features that are needed to support the crowdfunding functionality for jog-a-thons.
 All of these are available with the DoJiggy Pledge platform designed for walks and P2P events.